pgRouting/pgrouting/doc/src/tutorial/custom_query.rst

 	SELECT id, source, target, cost FROM edge_table;
 	SELECT id, source, target, cost, x1, y1, x2, y2 ,reverse_cost FROM edge_table

-When the edge table has a different name to represent the requiered columns:
+When the edge table has a different name to represent the required columns:

 .. code-block:: sql